Since the coronavirus outbreak, people are turning to books to cope and find an escape from their anxiety, depression, or distress.

 Red White and Royal Blue, Casey McQuiston

 First of all, a woman president.
 Second of all, a steamy affair between the president’s son and a royal Prince?
 Count me in!
 I wanna read all about it!
 This book has gotten rave reviews and won so many awards so that’s my cue.

 Overview, Google Reads What happens when America’s First Son falls in love with the Prince of Wales?
 When his mother became President, Alex Claremont-Diaz was promptly cast as the American equivalent of a young royal.
 Handsome, charismatic, genius—his image is pure millennial-marketing gold for the White House.
 There’s only one problem: Alex has a beef with the actual prince, Henry, across the pond.
 And when the tabloids get hold of a photo involving an Alex-Henry altercation, U.S./British relations take a turn for the worse.

 The Upside of Being Down: How Mental Health Struggles Led To My Greatest Successes in Work and Life, Jen Gotch

-The first few words of the title (Upside of Being Down) felt like a description of my Bipolar disorder.
+The first few words of the title (Upside of Being Down) felt like a description of my mental health disorder.
 Once I found this was a book on mental health, I was definitely intrigued and interested in reading.